 Friends of Sligo Creek’s Water Quality Monitoring data program includes measurements designed to evaluate and track the Creek’s biological, physical, and chemical health.
 We post the results of these monitoring efforts, or links to them, on our website, and regularly share them with government agencies such as Montgomery County Department of Environmental Protection (DEP) and the Maryland-National Capital Park and Planning Commission (MNCPPC) or Parks.

-Our Water Quality volunteer team conducts monthly sampling at seven sites along the Creek’s middle reach, measuring physical parameters like temperature, pH and conductivity, as well as pollutants like ammonia-N, Coliform and chlorine.
-In the summer of 2020, we began sampling for turbidity, Coliform, and dissolved oxygen levels as part of a regional consortium led by Anacostia Riverkeeper.
+Our Water Quality volunteer team conducts monthly sampling at nine sites along the Creek’s middle reach, measuring physical parameters like temperature, pH and conductivity, as well as pollutants like ammonia-N, Coliform and chlorine.
+In the summer of 2020, and again in summer of 2021, we began sampling for turbidity, Coliform, and dissolved oxygen levels as part of a regional consortium led by Anacostia Riverkeeper.